bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone12.md

     steps to reproduce: throw a grenade at an enemy `Transform dest = WaypointSystem.inst.GetClosestCoverPosition(start_pos, cover_from);` in FleeFromThreatsBehavior at line 116 level had no waypoints!

+[+] FIX: tutorials not found in build version of game!